 See our Ratings Methodology.

-For many of us, time outside can be easily ruined by creepy crawlies, with mosquitoes, flies and gnats taking advantage of unprotected skin, leaving us with itchy bumps, and marks for days on end.
-While many of us arm ourselves with insect repellents for such occasions, finding one that really works and consistently keeps the bugs away can be a real challenge.
+For many of us, our time outside can be easily ruined by creepy crawlies, with mosquitoes, flies and gnats taking advantage of unprotected skin, leaving us with itchy bumps and marks for days on end.
+While we arm ourselves with insect repellents for such occasions, finding one that really works and consistently keeps the bugs away from us can be a real challenge.
 How often have you applied insect repellent, only to continue to suffer?
 (Hand goes up!)

-Thankfully, Aussies have plenty of options to choose from when it comes to finding their weapon of choice against mosquitos, although narrowing down the field may eventually come down to personal preference, as many brands offer varieties for different climates, children and those with sensitive skin.
+Thankfully, Aussies have plenty of options to choose from when it comes to finding their weapon of choice against pesky mosquitos, although narrowing down the field may eventually come down to personal preference, as many brands offer varieties for different climates, children and those with sensitive skin.